hclimente/hclimente.github.io/_posts/2025-10-07-clustering-evaluation.md

 %}

 <div class="caption">
-    Different clustering algorithms.
-Adapted from <a href="https://scikit-learn.org/stable/auto_examples/cluster/plot_cluster_comparison.html">the scikit-learn examples</a>: "With the exception of the last dataset, the parameters of each of these dataset-algorithm pairs has been tuned to produce good clustering results."
+    Ground truth (left-most column), and output of different clustering algorithms.
+For each clustering algorithm, I selected the hyperparameters that maximied the [silhouette](https://en.wikipedia.org/wiki/Silhouette_(clustering)).
+Adapted from <a href="https://scikit-learn.org/stable/auto_examples/cluster/plot_cluster_comparison.html">the scikit-learn examples</a>.
 </div>

 These are simple 2-dimensional datasets.
 We can have a look at them and immediately see the clusters or lack thereof.
 However the different algorithms give very different results, in many cases clearly wrong.
+Yet, they maximize the silhouette score, a commonly used metric for clustering quality.

-Yet, they all maximize some objective function.
-Now, in data science, we often have to deal with high-dimensional data, where we cannot visualize the results, and hence we similarly rely on maximizing some metric.
+In data science we rarely have the luxury of visualizing our raw data.
+Rather, we deal with high-dimensional data, where we cannot visualize the results, and hence we similarly rely on maximizing some metric.
 How can we trust the quality of the clustering?
 How can we make sure we are not just seeing patterns in noise or cherry-picking the results that we want to see?

 In this post, I challenge my own assumptions about clustering, and try to understand how I can include it in my toolbox.